aarontburn/nexus-site/public/docs/API/InternalModulesAPI.md

 ### `open-dev-tools`
 Opens the web developer tools for the caller module.

-Note: In development, this can be done with the keybind  `Shift+CommandOrControl+I`
+Note: In development, this can be done with the keybind `Shift+CommandOrControl+I`.

 > **Parameters**
 > `mode?: 'left' | 'right' | 'bottom' | 'detach'` → The orientation of the devtools.
 If omitted, the devtools will open on the right.
 If the mode is invalid, this will default to `right`.